Legislation for Patients in Denmark

 Approved drugs and drugs with a dispension license

-In Denmark, we have only one approved drug with cannabinoids, which is Sativex.
-The drug contains the active cannabinoids THC and CBD in equal proportions, and is mainly prescribed for sclerosis patients.
+Furthermore, there are three imported products: Bedrocan which is THC-dominated and Bediol, which is approximately 1:1 CBD/THC.
+These products are granuated flowers that can be either vaporized or used to make tea.
+The third is Sativex, which contains the active cannabinoids THC and CBD in equal proportions, and is mainly prescribed for sclerosis patients.
 THC and CBD in this product originate from the cannabis plant.

 The magisterial order

 Danish physicians have been able to prescribe cannabis through the magisteral order since 2011.

 In 2011, the law on euphoric substances was changed.
 Otherwise, the drug Sativex could not have been approved as a drug in Denmark.
 This change in legislation also meant that doctors could now prescribe plant-based cannabis through the magisteral scheme.

 To prescribe magisteral medicine means that a doctor can prescribe pretty much anything that he finds will medically benefit his patient if he takes the responsibility himself.

 When the doctor prescribes through the magisteral order, he must provide a “recipe” for what the drug should contain and how it should be dosed.
 The pharmacy then produces the drug and handles it to the patient.
 There are only two pharmacies in Denmark that manufacture drugs for the magisteral order, and only Glostrup Pharmany handles cannabis.